Best Motherboards For Gaming in 2023

 The same is said of cross compatibility, as socket types change with every major processing manufacturing jump.
 Intel is most guilty of this, changing out its socket types every two CPU generations historically.
 AMD, on the other hand, tends to use the same socket type for a longer period of time as we’ve seen with AM4 motherboards in their various forms.

 We know that it can be tempting to go for those ultra-cheap motherboards with vastly inferior rear I/O ports, but we’re here to tell you to reconsider.
 Building a new PC is an investment, whether you get the parts brand new or second-hand.
 You don’t want to spend all the time and money building a new machine only to be stuck with slow USB ports, lacking internet speeds, and poor performance for your peripherals.

 With many modern devices now taking full advantage of the USB type-C port, including the latest peripherals, storage drives, and controllers, you don’t want to be caught short for what could potentially be the next few years.
 The same can be said with the choice of Ethernet you go for.

 If possible, try and prioritize boards with 2.4Gb connections as opposed to standard Gigabit.
 Games are getting larger all the time, and you’ll want the most out of your router and internet service to keep up.

-Lastly, we think that Gen 4.0 NVMe SSDs are a necessity for many modern games, especially with the advent of the DirectStorage API.
+Lastly, we think that Gen 4.0 NVMe SSDs storage devices are a necessity for many modern games, especially with the advent of the DirectStorage API.
 If you want the newest titles to perform at their best then you can’t have them loading in on an old 7200 RPM HDD or slower SATA.
 Fortunately, all of these best motherboards feature support for at least one Gen 4.0 M.2 port in your board.